aallam/openai-kotlin/README.md

 Sample apps are available under `sample`, please check the [README](sample/README.md) for running instructions.

+## 🔒 ProGuard / R8

+If you are using R8 or ProGuard add the options from this [file](openai-core/src/jvmMain/resources/META-INF/proguard/openai.pro).

 ## 📄 License

 OpenAI Kotlin API Client is an open-sourced software licensed under the [MIT license](LICENSE.md).